– Zuid-Kennemerland National Park is easily accessible from Amsterdam. You should take a train to Haarlem (departs every 10 minutes) and it will take you some 15 minutes to get there.

 National Park – Visitors Centre

-There is a caffe there as well, so you can enjoy a cup of coffee or a pastry before the ride.
+There is a cafe there as well, so you can enjoy a cup of coffee or a pastry before the ride.

-One of the most amazing things to me during the ride through the National park was constant change of landscape.
-We started with a hilly fields, than came to the deeper forest and find ourselves in a sandy dunes in the next moment.
+One of the most amazing things to me during the ride through the National park was a constant change of landscape.
+We started with hilly fields, then came to the deeper forest and find ourselves in a sandy dune in the next moment.

 I’ve experienced that before on a Texel Island and really loved it there as well.

-Being used to a very flat Dutch landscapes, little hills and a beautiful views we could enjoy from a top of them was something so relaxing.
-It’s funny how when you’re in the nature you suddenly realise how much you were missing it.
+Being used to very flat Dutch landscapes, little hills and beautiful views we could enjoy from a top of them was something so relaxing.
+It’s funny how when you’re in nature you suddenly realise how much you were missing it.